monasca/monasca-aggregator/README.md

 # monasca-aggregation

-A high-speed aggregation micro-service for Monasca with the following features:
+A high-speed near real-time aggregation micro-service for Monasca with the following features:

 * Read metrics from Kafka.